Computational-Plant-Science/pycyapi/README.md

 # plantit

-A CLI & Python library for high-throughput phenotyping on HPC/HTC clusters and the CyVerse Cloud.
+A CLI, Python library and science gateway for high-throughput phenotyping on HPC/HTC clusters and the CyVerse Cloud.

-- Generate job scripts and launch container workflows on a remote cluster with a single command.
+- Generate job scripts and launch container workflows on a remote cluster with a single command
-- Add the [`plantit-action`](https://github.com/Computational-Plant-Science/plantit-action) to a GitHub Actions workflow for continuous, reproducible analysis.
+- Add the [`plantit-action`](https://github.com/Computational-Plant-Science/plantit-action) to a GitHub Actions workflow for continuous analysis
-- Automatically transfer input data and workflow results to and from the CyVerse Data Store.
+- Automatically transfer data and results to and from the CyVerse Data Store
+- Discover or publish workflows and monitor your submissions in the [web UI](https://plantit.cyverse.org/)

 ![CI](https://github.com/Computational-Plant-Science/plantit-cli/workflows/CI/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/Computational-Plant-Science/plantit-cli/badge.svg?branch=master)](https://coveralls.io/github/Computational-Plant-Science/plantit-cli)